Professor Nicola Ragge, Oxford Brookes University

 MACS is supporting the work of specialist eye consultant and geneticist Professor Nicola Ragge, who has been responsible for the discovery of many genes linked to Microphthalmia, Anophthalmia and Coloboma.
-We are contributing towards the costs of a part-time Family Co-ordinator based at Oxford Brookes University who is responsible for recruiting and liaising with families involved in the research and keeping them up to date on progress and findings in relation to their specific cases.
+We have previously contributed towards the costs of a part-time Family Co-ordinator based at Oxford Brookes University who is responsible for recruiting and liaising with families involved in the research and keeping them up to date on progress and findings in relation to their specific cases.

 For more information and to find out how to get involved, please contact Dorine Bax at email@example.com or on 01865 484413.

 MACS also work closely with Dr Mariya Moosajee, a Consultant Ophthalmologist at Moorfields Eye Hospital and Great Ormond Street Hospital for Children in London.
 She specialises in the genetics of developmental eye defects such as MAC.
 Mariya is our MACS Medical Advisor and always happy to receive queries or questions from families.
 She leads an active research team at UCL Institute of Ophthalmology, London, where she is trying to understand the molecular mechanisms causing MAC and developing potential treatments that may be applicable in the future for patients and their families.